MohamadAlsyouf/todo-list/README.md

   - Users can filter tasks by status

 - Optional features
-  - Users tasks are saved (Persist the application state)
+  - Users tasks are saved (application state persisted)
   - Users can remove all completed tasks at once
   - Users can drag and drop to reorder tasks
   - Users can navigate tasks via keyboard for improved accessibility